itsdarrylnorris/photos-to-folder-structure/README.md

 <h1 align="center">Photos To Folder Structure</h3>
-<h3 align="center"> Opinionated Folder Structure For Photos App Export </h3>
+<h3 align="center">Opinionated Folder Structure For Photos App Export </h3>

 <p align="center">
-  <em> Cameras: GoPros · iPhones · Sony</em>
+  <em> Cameras: GoPro · iPhone · Sony</em>
 </p>

 ## Intro

 **Photos To Folder Structure** is an opinionated folder structure to organize your media after exporting from the Photos app.
-It uses the default file format figure how the location on how to storage.
+It uses the file name to determine the folder structure.

 - It changes the files from a flat structure
   ![From](/documentation/from.png)